hossamkhalil01/CarND-P2-AdvancedLaneLinesDetection/README.md

 **1. Camera Calibration**:

-Camera calibration is implemented in [getCalibrationMatrix.py](https://github.com/HossamKhalil-hub01/CarND-P2--AdvancedLaneLinesDetection/blob/master/getCalibrationMatrix.py) file which imports all chessboard images in [camera_cal](https://github.com/HossamKhalil-hub01/CarND-P2--AdvancedLaneLinesDetection/tree/master/camera_cal) folder then extracts the corners of each image to form the `imgpoinst`, assuming that the chessboard is placed on a flat surface then the `objpoints` are a mesh grid of (x,y,0) representing the object corners in real world coordinates. using these points the calibration matrix and distortion coefficient are computed.
+Camera calibration is implemented in [getCalibrationMatrix.py](https://github.com/HossamKhalil-hub01/CarND-P2--AdvancedLaneLinesDetection/blob/master/getCalibrationMatrix.py) file which imports all chessboard images in [camera_cal](https://github.com/HossamKhalil-hub01/CarND-P2--AdvancedLaneLinesDetection/tree/master/camera_cal) folder then extracts the corners of each image to form the `imgpoinst`, assuming that the chessboard is placed on a flat surface then the `objpoints` are a mesh grid of (x,y,0) representing the object corners in real world coordinates. using these points, the calibration matrix and distortion coefficient are computed.

 The output camera matrix and distortion coefficient are then stored as [calib_mtx.p](https://github.com/HossamKhalil-hub01/CarND-P2--AdvancedLaneLinesDetection/blob/master/camera_cal/calib_mtx.p) file to be used in the main pipline script to undistort images.